-The long-term interests of our shareholders are taken into account through a significantly high amount of variable, performancerelated compensation as a proportion of total compensation as well as the compensation system's strong focus on the share price.
-The performance of the Executive Board members should be properly recognized, with the failure to meet targets leading to a noticeable reduction in performance-related compensation.
+The long-term interests of our shareholders are taken into account through a significantly high amount of variable, performance-related compensation as a proportion of total compensation as well as the compensation system's strong focus on the share price.
+The performance of the Executive Board members should be properly recognized, with the failure to meet targets leading to a noticeable reduction in performance-related compensation (malus) or a potential reclaim (clawback).